 Learn the hands-on skills you need to work in the automotive field and earn a degree, too.
-This associate in applied science degree program includes classes in brakes, electrical, engine performance and repair, suspensions and steering, automatic transmissions, heating and air conditioning, manual drivetrain and axles.
-In addition, you’ll take classes in math, science, communications, humanities and social science.
+This associate in applied science degree program includes classes in brakes, electrical, engine performance and repair, suspensions and steering, automatic transmissions, heating, and air conditioning, manual drivetrain, and axles.
+In addition, you’ll take classes in math, science, communications, humanities, and social science.
 Click here to learn more about NMC's automotive program.

 Skilled Trades are careers that often require less schooling and debt than a four-year degree.
-These jobs are in demand for fields like healthcare, information technology, advanced manufacturing, construction and automotive.
+These jobs are in demand for fields like healthcare, information technology, advanced manufacturing, construction, and automotive.
 Once seen exclusively as a world of manual labor, today’s Skilled Trades jobs offer a wide array of opportunities for high school and community college students.

 Employers in Michigan are now seeking talent to fill these roles more than ever before.
 With the skills you develop through professional trades careers, you can earn a great salary and benefits sooner than you imagined.

-Michigan is bursting at the seams with diverse career opportunities.
 The Professional Trades alone will account for more than 500,000 jobs in our state’s economy by 2024, adding 15,000 new jobs each year during that time.
 The Michigan Career Pathways Alliance initiatives seek to improve access to multiple pathways to good jobs in Michigan.
 Click here for more information.

-CONSTRUCTION TRADES offers the opportunity to use power tools and work with building materials, learn carpentry, masonry, drywall, and roofing, and learn academic and college credit.
+Construction trade offers the opportunity to use power tools and work with building materials, learn carpentry, masonry, drywall, and roofing, and learn academic and college credit.
 Click here for more information.

 The Automotive Technology class is a two-year program.
 The areas covered in the program include: Basic Automotive Repair and Maintenance, Electrical, Engine Performance, Brakes, and Steering and Suspension.
 Click here for more information.